THE ORCHARD, CHIPPS oil on board 40″x50″, 1974

 This is another rendering of Jackie Baker’s garden in north London, showing a profusion of wild plants and cultivated varieties.
 The painting was begun in May and finished at the height of summer.

 My representation of nature could be termed ‘realist’, but I’m a great admirer of Jackson Pollock’s masterpieces.
 The sort of composition I favour is definitely post-cubist.
-That means a more varied and subtle interplay of the physical surface of the painting with spatial illusion, and the absence of a fixed viewpoint.
+That gives scope to a more subtle interplay of the physical surface of the painting with spatial illusion.
 I am painting on my feet, composing the scene from slightly changing angles.
 As Harold Rosenberg wrote of abstract expressionism, what goes on tne canvas is ‘not a picture but an event’ (ARTnews Dec 1952 quoted by Martin Gayford 2018)

 I worked on the edge of woodland, looking across a more open wetland area in which many of the plants were higher than an elephant’s eye.
 In the immediate foreground water-mint is identifiable, tall nettles, and water-dropwort, a very poisonous relative of hemlock.